The Bankrate promise

 Frequently asked questions

 If you’ve applied for and been declined coverage by a few different carriers, guaranteed life insurance may be a good option.
 Just keep in mind that this type of policy tends to be more expensive than life insurance policies that require medical exams, so you should expect a higher premium.
+Some providers may also have a minimum age requirement, which is typically from 50 to 80.

 The amount of coverage you buy will depend on your unique circumstances.
 You may only want enough coverage to pay for funeral expenses or to cover an outstanding debt, like a mortgage.
 Or you might want to provide your family or loved ones with money to live on to replace your income.
 You might even want a sum large enough to leave a financial gift to a spouse, your children or an organization.
 Using a life insurance calculator or working with an agent could help you choose an appropriate amount of coverage.